Sentence Fragments

 3. Although expensive and well planned, she was disappointed by her vacation to Hawaii.*

 How to Correct: If a sentence begins with a modifier followed by a comma, whatever word or phrase is being modified must immediately follow the comma.
-If the modifier is "dangling," the writer needs to supply the word or phrase that is being modified.
+If the modifier is "dangling," the writer needs to supply the word or phrase that is being modified.1.
+Looking out the window, he saw that the snow continued to fall.

 2. After biting two children, our German Shepherd was taken away by the police.